Skip to main content

 Longer story – but I had been kind of forced into volunteering, not really volunteering forced into by my mother who was working at a church into working with middle school girls for a summer camp and had an experience both a personal spiritual experience and loved teaching them and loved being around them.

 And so went to seminary in Dallas.
-And when I first got there thought leaving behind all my interest in politics and my interest in law, that’s just behind me now and the 2016 election was happening my first semester of seminary so it was a conversation on campus and I pretty quickly realized both that my peers around me who were preparing to pastor or to teach Bible study or to serve the church in some capacity weren’t sure how to handle this.
+When I first got there, I thought I was leaving behind all my interest in politics and my interest in law–that’s just behind me now.
+The 2016 election was happening my first semester of seminary.
+It was a conversation on campus.
+And I pretty quickly realized both that my peers around me who were preparing to pastor or to teach Bible study or to serve the church in some capacity weren’t sure how to handle this.

 And I quickly realized, Oh, I have an interest in this.
 I want to keep reading and bring the gifts that I am learning to these people that are my peers.
 But also I kind of quickly realized I have a strange good temperament for it.
 It doesn’t make me as nervous as it makes some other people.
 So pretty quickly I realized, oh, it’s still challenging, it can still be exhausting, but I enjoy going into churches, which I spend a lot of my time now doing and helping and saying, “How could we have a better conversation about this?
 What biblical resources help us think about this well?
 What resources for having good conversations are available to us?”